tarantool/cartridge-cli/doc/commands/pack.rst

                 Expected pattern: ``major.minor.patch[-count][-commit]``.
                 Input like ``major.minor.patch`` will be normalized to ``major.minor.patch-count``.
-                The default version is the output of ``git describe --tags --long``.
+                By default, the version string is the output of ``git describe --tags --long``.
                 If the application is not a git repository, you have to set the ``--version`` flag explicitly.
         *   -   ``--suffix``
             -   The suffix of the resulting file or image name.
-                For example, a tar distribution is named according to the pattern:
+                For example, a ``tar.gz`` distribution is named according to the pattern:
                 ``<name>-<version>[-<suffix>].tar.gz``.
         *   -   ``--use-docker``
             -   Force Cartridge to build the application in Docker.
+                Enforced if you're building a Docker image.

 To learn about distribution-specific flags, check the documentation for creating Cartridge